 Many people believe that Artificial Intelligence is the future.
 I would argue that it is already the present, as it impacts almost everything we do, and it is upending numerous industries.
 In his book about China, the US, and AI entitled AI Super-Powers, Kai-Fu Lee argues that China has all the elements to dominate the AI world in the future and thus become the leading global super-power.

-He argues that the US-dominated the initial stage of AI innovation, as it attracts the main researchers in the field, but China will dominate the phase that we are now entering, the phase of implementation.
+He argues that the US dominated the initial stage of AI innovation, as it attracts the main researchers in the field, but China will dominate the phase that we are now entering, the phase of implementation.
 Creating an AI super-power in this era requires four main building blocks: abundant and quality data, the right kind of entrepreneurs, well-trained AI scientists, and a supportive policy environment.
 Lee believes China has an advantage in most of these.

 To begin with, China has more mobile and internet users than the US and Europe combined, which gives Chinese companies an advantage in the quantity of data they manage and analyse.
 Not only that.
-In China, the digital world combines with the real world for everyday online and offline services, so the quality of the data these companies have about their consumers’ behaviours is much richer than that of their Silicon Valley peers, which consists mainly of the number of likes, follows, and thumbs-up.
-Thus, China edges the US in both the quantity and quality of their data.
+In China, the digital world combines with the real world for every day online and offline services, so the quality of the data these companies have about their consumers’ behaviours is much richer than that of their Silicon Valley peers, which consists mainly of the number of likes, follows, and thumbs-up.
+Thus, China edges the US in both the quantity and quality of its data.

-Lee also argues that the Chinese entrepreneurs are like gladiators hardened in the cut-throat arena of the hypercompetitive Chinese market.
+Lee also argues that Chinese entrepreneurs are like gladiators hardened in the cut-throat arena of the hypercompetitive Chinese market.
 Western entrepreneurs seem to be more gentlemanly and are not used to the methods and toughness of the China market.
 This is another point in their favour.

 Last but definitely not least, the Chinese government has focused all its efforts on promoting and enabling the development of AI industries.
-Westerners can complain as much as they want about the authoritarian inclinations of the Chinese Communist Party, but it is undeniable that when they put their mind to achieving something, they get the right amount of focus and resource allocation at all levels of government.
+Westerners can complain as much as they want about the authoritarian inclinations of the Chinese Communist Party, but it is undeniable that when they put their minds to achieving something, they get the right amount of focus and resource allocation at all levels of government.
 The vast investments and facilities given to AI companies are a clear example of this.